-Boilers are one of the most used appliances in the world.
+Central heating boilers are one of the most used appliances in the world.
 They assist in the supply of hot water to your household so that you can undertake everyday tasks such as cooking, cleaning and keeping your home warm.
-Our reliance on them can often lead to frustration when they break down – and this inconvenience can impact us even beyond the winter months.
+Our reliance on them can often lead to frustration when they break down and this inconvenience can impact us even beyond the winter months.

-When looking to replace or upgrade a boiler, it is important to understand the differences between each type so that you can pick or recommend a unit that meets the needs of the property.
+When looking to replace or upgrade to a modern boiler, it is important to understand the differences between each type so that you can pick or recommend a unit that meets the needs of the property & reduces heating bills.
 To help develop your knowledge around combi boilers, we’ve created this helpful guide explaining what they are and how they work.

 Combi Boilers Explained

 A combi boiler, otherwise known as a combination boiler, is a highly efficient and compact boiler that acts as both a water heater and a central heating unit.
-This makes them the perfect choice for smaller households where space may be an important consideration.
+This makes them a popular choice for smaller households where space may be an important consideration.